Credit: @bristolhillslavenderandflower on Instagram

 Credit: @neon.gn on Instagram

-Spend the day tiptoeing through millions of tulips and experiencing all Waterdrinker Family Farm has to offer!
-Stop in for the farm’s 4-5 week long Tulip Festival, beginning in mid-April, and walk through 15 acres of breathtaking orange, pink, yellow, and red blooms while you create your own “u-pick” bouquet of tulips (new this year)!
-Don’t miss out on the Family Farm Adventure where little ones can visit barnyard animals, ride tractor pedal cars, complete obstacle courses, and play mini golf!
+Spend the day tiptoeing through millions of tulips at Waterdrinker Family Farm.
+Stop in for the farm’s 4-5 week long Tulip Festival, beginning in mid-April, and walk through 15 acres of breathtaking orange, pink, yellow, and red blooms while you create your own “u-pick” bouquet of tulips.
+Don’t miss out on the Family Farm Adventure where little ones can visit barnyard animals, ride tractor pedal cars, complete obstacle courses, and play mini golf.
 Next door you’ll also find the Long Island Farm Brewery in an old potato barn on 80 acres of land where food trucks and live music compliment their house made beers.
+The Tulip Festival and Farm Adventure open in April.

-While you’re in the area visit: Quogue Wildlife Refuge, where you can spot diverse wildlife while exploring seven miles of trails winding through forests and ponds.
+While you’re in the area visit: Long Island Aquarium features one of the largest all-living coral reef displays in this hemisphere, a 120,000-gallon shark tank, sea lion shows, touch tanks, and more.
+Quogue Wildlife Refuge, where you can spot diverse wildlife while exploring seven miles of trails winding through forests and ponds.

 Lavender by the Bay, East Marion and Calverton